bshaffer/oauth2-server-php-docs/content/cookbook/doctrine2.md

       nullable:   true
   manyToOne:
     client:
-      targetEntity: YourNamespace\Entity\OauthClient
+      targetEntity: YourNamespace\Entity\OAuthClient
       joinColumn:
         name:                 client_id
         referencedColumnName: id
     user:
-      targetEntity: YourNamespace\Entity\OauthUser
+      targetEntity: YourNamespace\Entity\OAuthUser
       joinColumn:
         name:                 user_id
         referencedColumnName: id
 ```

-Once you've generated the entities from this schema, you will have an `OauthClient` and `OauthClientRepository`, `OauthUser` and `OauthUserRepository`, as well as an `OauthAccessToken` and `OauthAccessTokenRepository` files.
+Once you've generated the entities from this schema, you will have an `OAuthClient` and `OAuthClientRepository`, `OAuthUser` and `OAuthUserRepository`, as well as an `OAuthAccessToken` and `OAuthAccessTokenRepository` files.

 Just for the reference, here's are how the entities should look: